Symmetry and Dirac points in graphene spectrum: Introduction

-To prove the existence of the degeneracy in the spectrum (Theorem~\ref{thm:mult}) we split the operator into three parts and use the ``transplantation proof'' to prove isospectrality of two parts.
-The representation theory (in particular, checking the isospectrality condition of Band--Parzanchevski--Ben-Shach \cite{BanParBen_jpa09,ParBan_jga10}) is kept behind the scenes, in Appendix~\ref{sec:representations}.
-There are three reasons for this.
-First, the transplantation proof is extremely simple and short, it requires no knowledge of representation theory and can be read immediately after the dispersion relation is defined in section~\ref{sec:floquet}.
-Second, the same proof works for the two cases where we establish a positive result: rotation coupled with inversion and rotation coupled with horizontal reflection.
-Third, to show that a two-dimensional representation leads to doubly-degenerate eigenvalue one has to show that the corresponding isotypic component of the Hilbert space is non-empty, which requires work.
-The transplantation proof hides that work under the hood too.
+To prove the existence of the degeneracy in the spectrum (Lemma~\ref{lemma:mult}) we identify the 2-dimensional (co)representation responsible for it and describe the subspace of the Hilbert space that carries this representation.
+We also relate our results to the proofs of isospectrality, in particular the isospectrality condition of Band--Parzanchevski--Ben-Shach \cite{BanParBen_jpa09,ParBan_jga10}.

-The conical nature of the dispersion relation is known to be a generic situation (see, for example, \cite[Appendix 10]{Arnold_mat_methods}); to prove it in a particular case one uses perturbation theory, as done in \cite{Gru_mn09} and, implicitly, in \cite{FefWei_jams12}.
+The conical nature of the dispersion relation is known to be generic (see, for example, \cite[Appendix 10]{Arnold_mat_methods}); to prove this in a particular case one uses perturbation theory, as done in \cite{Gru_mn09} and, implicitly, in \cite{FefWei_jams12}.
 Again, we seek to make the effect of symmetry most explicit here.
 This is done on two levels.
-First, in Corollary~\ref{cor:sym_disp} and Lemma~\ref{lem:symm_disp} we show that the dispersion relation also has rotational symmetry and thus, by Hilbert-Weyl theory of invariant functions, is restricted to be a circular cone (which could be degenerate) plus higher order terms.
-Then, in Theorem~\ref{thm:structure_of_Hderiv}, we show that the symmetries also enforce a certain relation on the first order terms of the perturbative expansion of the operator, which restricts the possible form of the terms.
-In spirit, this conclusion parallels the Hilbert-Weyl theory, but is somewhat more powerful: it further allows us to conclude that at quasimomentum $\vec{0}$, where we discover persistent degeneracies with only the rotational symmetry, the dispersion relation is locally flat.
+First, in Lemma~\ref{lemma:sym_disp} and Lemma~\ref{lem:symm_disp} we show that the dispersion relation also has rotational symmetry and thus, by Hilbert-Weyl theory of invariant functions, is restricted to be a circular cone (which could be degenerate) plus higher order terms.
+Then, in Lemma~\ref{lem:intertwiner}, we show that the symmetries also enforce certain relations on the first order terms of the perturbative expansion of the operator, which restricts the possible form of the terms.
+In spirit, this conclusion parallels the Hilbert-Weyl theory, but is more powerful: for example, it allows us to conclude that at quasi-momentum $\vec{0}$, where we discover persistent degeneracies with only the rotational symmetry, the dispersion relation is locally flat.